-Unless employees of insurance companies in the Group are granted variable remuneration components under a pay agreement or other collective agreement on a nondiscretionary basis, employees only receive such variable remuneration when they reach a certain management level.
+Unless employees of insurance companies in the Group are granted variable remuneration components under pay agreements or other collective agreements on a non-discretionary basis, employees receive such variable remuneration when they reach a certain management level or if they are part of a defined function group or employee group.

-The variable remuneration for these managers is based on annual target agreements, which include a mix of objective Group and division key performance indicators and individual targets.
+The variable remuneration for managers and the defined function/employee groups is based on annual target agreements, which include objective Group and/or Company and/or division key performance indicators and/or individual targets.
 The variable element is equivalent to a percentage of the basic salary and varies depending on management level, function, and country.